By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 766|Pages: 2|4 min read

 Can Hollywood’s portrayal of violence on the big screen influence its audience to commit violent acts?
-After the 2012 mass shooting in Aurora, Colorado, when James Eagan Holmes open fired at a screening of ‘Batman: The Dark Knight Rises’, the public feared the entertainment industry was doing just that.
+After the 2012 mass shooting in Aurora, Colorado, when James Eagan Holmes opened fire at a screening of ‘Batman: The Dark Knight Rises,’ the public feared the entertainment industry was doing just that.
 Bob Strauss, a film critic with the Whittier Daily News (LAFCA), wrote about this topic in his article, “Is Hollywood violence to blame for mass shootings?
-‘It’s a really complex question’”.
+‘It’s a really complex question’” (Strauss, 2012).
 He attempted to shed light on the subject matter as most people today are confused about the connection between the screen and reality.
 Yet, is this actually true?
 Can the tone and subject matter of a film influence a person to commit a violent act or are we still confused?

-Strauss states screen violence and real violence is complex and not a simple yes or no answer.
-Strauss interviews Brad Bushman, a professor of communication and psychology at Ohio State University, and Robert Thompson, a professor of popular culture at Syracuse University, to gain insight if screen violence can influence a person.
+Strauss states that the relationship between screen violence and real violence is complex and not a simple yes or no answer.
+Strauss interviews Brad Bushman, a professor of communication and psychology at Ohio State University, and Robert Thompson, a professor of popular culture at Syracuse University, to gain insight into whether screen violence can influence a person.
 This influence could not be summed up with one answer.
-The article states there are risk factors, but screen violence is a low-risk, actors who support gun control but act in violent movies are hypocrites, and if you ask the public they will state it is true.
-Thompson asks Strauss, do other types of movies influence the audience to act a certain way?
-No. People were more influenced to do the opposite.
-Thompson compares the Baby Boom Generation with the television show “Dick Van Dyke Show”.
-The television show did not portray marital sex, none the less pre-marital sex, but the Baby Boomers normalized pre-marital sex.
-If the Baby Boomers were not influenced by a popular television show, how could it now?
-The article ends with these types of films will continue to be made as we, the audience, keep returning to watch them.
+The article states there are risk factors, but screen violence is a low-risk factor; actors who support gun control but act in violent movies are considered hypocrites, and if you ask the public, they will often state it is true.
+Thompson asks Strauss if other types of movies influence the audience to act a certain way.
+The answer seems to be no. People were more influenced to do the opposite.
+Thompson compares the Baby Boom Generation with the television show “Dick Van Dyke Show.”
+The television show did not portray marital sex, much less pre-marital sex, but the Baby Boomers normalized pre-marital sex.
+If the Baby Boomers were not influenced by a popular television show, how could it be different now?
+The article ends with the notion that these types of films will continue to be made as we, the audience, keep returning to watch them (Bushman & Thompson, 2012).

 Browse our vast selection of original essay samples, each expertly formatted and styled